 Similarly, a small amount of highly sensitive personal data can have a high impact on an individual, and a large range of details can reveal a greater range of information about that individual.
-Also, a breach affecting large volumes of personal data can have an effect on a corresponding large number of individuals.
+Also, a breach affecting large volumes of personal data about many data subjects can have an effect on a corresponding large number of individuals.